 \paragraph{Agency framing.} We compute the relative use of high- versus low-agency verbs based on the Connotation Frames lexicon.
 For message \(i\): where $H_i$ and $L_i$ denote counts of high- and low-agency verbs, respectively. $A_i \in [-1, 1]$, higher values indicate stronger empowerment framing.

 \paragraph{Modal certainty.} We capture assertive versus hedged expression using modal verbs and adverbs: where $C_i$ and $Hdg_i$ represent counts of certainty markers (e.g., \textit{will, must}) and hedging markers (e.g., \textit{might, could}), respectively.
-Higher $M_i$ indicates greater linguistic certainty. \paragraph{Imperatives.} We additionally measure the frequency of imperative verbs, scaled by a small constant $\lambda$ to balance sparsity: \paragraph{Persuasion Bias Index (PBI).} The overall persuasion bias for message $i$ is computed as: where $PBI_i > 0$ reflects more agentic, directive persuasion, and $PBI_i < 0$ indicates hedged or deferential persuasion.
+A higher $M_i$ indicates greater linguistic certainty. \paragraph{Imperatives.} We measure the frequency of imperative verbs, scaled by a small constant $\lambda$ to balance sparsity, and $\lambda$ is set to $0.1$ to scale the imperative counts. \paragraph{Persuasion Bias Index (PBI).} The overall persuasion bias for message $i$ is computed as: where $PBI_i > 0$ reflects more agentic, directive persuasion, and $PBI_i < 0$ indicates hedged or deferential persuasion.
+Equal weighting avoids imposing subjective priors about their relative importance.
+Imperatives are scaled by $\lambda$, and empirically, their frequency is low and does not dominate the index.
 Group-level persuasion is

 and demographic gaps are \paragraph{Significance Testing.} Gender differences in PBI are tested with Welch’s two-sample \(t\)-test: with degrees of freedom via Welch-Satterthwaite.
 Age differences are assessed with one-way ANOVA on PBI means across age groups.